willCode2Surf/ActiveWebView/README.md

 ### In Javascript:

 ```
-ActiveWebView.call('showAlert', ['This is an alert', 'And this is a description'])
+ActiveWebView.call('showAlert', ['My Title', 'This is a description'])
 ```